bevyengine/bevy-website/content/learn/book/graphics/rendering-internals/technical-summary.md

 ### Layers of Abstraction
 `wgpu` is a low level graphics library, but because it is designed to work across a wide beret of platforms there are many layers of abstraction between it and the graphics hardware.
-Going from highest to lowest level:
+Going from lowest to highest level:
-1. The `WebGPU` api provided by `wgpu`,
-2. The platform-specific adapter (`wgpu_hal::vulkan`, `wgpu_hal::gles`,
-  `wgpu_native` and the browser's own `WebGpu` adapter, etc.)m
+1. First, the GPU hardware itself.
+2. The platform-specific GPU drivers (vendored by Nvidia, AMD, Apple, Windows or the Linux Kernel),
 3. The native GPU api (`metal`, `vulkan`, `gles` etc.),
-4. The platform-specific GPU drivers (vendored by Nvidia, AMD, Apple, Windows or the Linux Kernel),
-5. Finally, the GPU hardware itself.
+4. The platform-specific adapter (`wgpu_hal::vulkan`, `wgpu_hal::gles`,
+   `wgpu_native` and the browser's own `WebGpu` adapter, etc.)
+5. Finally the safe `WebGPU` api provided by `wgpu`.

 It's good to be vaguely aware of this stack. `wgpu` does it's best to stay consistent, but some features are not fully supported on all platforms.

 TODO: Provide a brief list of features that differ across platforms.

-The middle sections of this stack are represented in in `wgpu` by a [`wgpu::Adapter`] and [`wgpu::Device`].
-The adapter provides access the platform specific `WebGPU` implementation (layers 2 and 3 of the stack).
-The device is a logical representation of layers 4 and 5 obtained from the `Adapter`, and is ultimately what allows us to is submit work to the GPU.
+The middle sections of this stack are represented in `wgpu` by a [`wgpu::Adapter`] and [`wgpu::Device`].
+The adapter provides access to the platform specific `WebGPU` implementation (layers 2 and 3 of the stack).
+The device is a logical representation of layers 4 and 5 obtained from the `Adapter`, and is ultimately what allows us to submit work to the GPU.

 [`wgpu::Adapter`]: https://docs.rs/wgpu/latest/wgpu/struct.Adapter.html
 [`wgpu::Device`]: https://docs.rs/wgpu/latest/wgpu/struct.Device.html

 ### Buffers
-Allocating memory the most basic of all operations.
+Allocating memory is the most basic of all operations.
 In `wgpu`, GPU memory management is done through buffers.

 A `wgpu::Buffer` represents a continuous block of memory allocated on the GPU.